GSA/digitalgov.gov/content/authors/christopher-m-wurst/_index.md

 # slug — the specific user-id for an author.
 slug: christopher-m-wurst
-display_name: "Christopher M. Wurst"
+display_name: "Christopher M Wurst"
-first_name: "Christopher M."
+first_name: "Christopher M"
 last_name: "Wurst"

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org